peol/mqa.js/readme.md

 * [Documentation](http://peol.github.com/mqa.js/mqa.html)

 # Browser support
 Every browser that supports `window.matchMedia` and Array Extras should be fine.
-Currently tested on Firefox 19, Safari 6, Chrome 24, IE9 (with [polyfills](https://github.com/paulirish/matchMedia.js/))*, IE10.
+Currently tested on Firefox 19, Safari 6, Chrome 24, IE9 (with polyfills, see [this](https://github.com/weblinc/media-match) and [this](https://github.com/paulirish/matchMedia.js/)*), IE10.

 # License
 Dual license, MIT/GPL.
 Use whatever fits your project.

-_* = When using the polyfill, an initial event is triggered when a media query is matched when loading the document.
-This is not the case with native implementations._
+_* = When using this polyfill, an initial event is triggered when a media query is matched when loading the document.
+This is not the case with native implementations and other polyfills I've tried._